BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/MXNet-Azure-GPU/README.md

 Summary
 =======

-In this article, we demonstrated how to quickly install and configure MXNet on an Azure N-Series VM equipped with NVIDIA Tesla K80 GPUs.
+In this tutorial, we demonstrated how to quickly install and configure MXNet on an Azure N-Series VM equipped with NVIDIA Tesla K80 GPUs.
 We showed how to run MXNet training workload from Microsoft R Server using GPU, achieving significant speedups compared to the CPU-only solution.
-In the next blog, we will discuss a more comprehensive deep learning workflow that includes accelerated training on Azure GPU VMs, scalable scoring on HDInsight that integrates with Microsoft R Server and Apache Spark, accessing data on Azure Data Lake Store.
-We will also present the above work at the upcoming Microsoft Data Science Summit in Atlanta, GA.
+In the next tutorial, we will discuss a more comprehensive deep learning workflow that includes accelerated training on Azure GPU VMs, scalable scoring on HDInsight that integrates with Microsoft R Server and Apache Spark, accessing data on Azure Data Lake Store.
+We presented the above work at the Microsoft Data Science Summit in Atlanta, GA, you can check it out [here](https://channel9.msdn.com/Events/Machine-Learning-and-Data-Sciences-Conference/Data-Science-Summit-2016/MSDSS21)
-Stay tuned!

-### Acknowledgements

-We would like to thank Qiang Kou, Tianqi Chen and other MXNet developers and Karan Batta and Huseyin Yildiz from Microsoft Azure team for their time and assistance in this work.
-We also would like to acknowledge the use of CIFAR dataset from Alex Krizhevsky’s work in our test script.